fadookie/fadookie.github.io/_works/minecraft.md

         /assets/minecraft-cryptic_crawl_trim.gif
       medium: >-
         /assets/minecraft-cryptic_crawl_trim.gif
+      alt: >-
+        Animated GIF of cryptic spren moving along the rocky ground in Minecraft, its strange symbols spinning.
 ---

 During COVID lockdown in the summer of 2020, I picked up a new game development hobby: Minecraft modding.